dglai/WSDM2022-Challenge/index.md

 | Feb 21-25 2022               | WSDM Cup conference presentation.                                            |

 ### Prizes

+The prizes will be determined solely by the performance on the final test set.

 * 1st place: $2,000 + one WSDM Cup conference registration
 * 2nd place: $1,000 + one WSDM Cup conference registration